Migrate an existing project from TFS to Git with changeset history intact

 Now that you have an exact replica of your team project branch as a local git repository, it's time to clean up some files and add others to make things more git friendly.

-• Add a .gitignore file.
+file.
 Your Visual Studio project or solution will likely have some files you won't want in your repository (packages, obj, etc) once your solution is built.
 A near complete way to start is by copying everything from the standard VisualStudio.gitignore file into your own.
-This will ensure all of the build-generated files, packages, and even your ReSharper cache folder will not be committed to your new repo.
+This will ensure all of the build-generated files, packages, and even your ReSharper cache folder will not be committed to your new repo. - Add a

-• Add a .gitattributes file to help git understand how to deal with Visual Studio files. e.g. How should a .csproj file be treated?
+file to help git understand how to deal with Visual Studio files. e.g. How should a .csproj file be treated?
 Here is an excellent example of what you should include in yours https://github.com/Danimoth/gitattributes/blob/master/CSharp.gitattributes.
-You'll also find a similar attributes file created if you've ever initialized a git repo using the GitHub client for Windows.
+You'll also find a similar attributes file created if you've ever initialized a git repo using the GitHub client for Windows. - Add an optional

 Step 4 - Commit & Push